York and District Table Tennis Association

 3.3.9 In accordance with Table Tennis England rules, a player is not allowed to change a racket during an individual match unless it is accidentally damaged so badly it cannot be used.
 A match is defined as one player against another or a doubles.

-3.4.1 The home team is responsible for reporting the result of each match on the scorecard provided, and posting it within 24 hours.
+3.4.1 The home team is responsible for reporting the result of each match on the scorecard provided, and submitting it for data entry within 24 hours.

 3.4.2 The score card must show the names of all players involved in the match, all scores, and be signed by both captains.

-3.4.3 Where a scorecard, claim or notice of postponement is not received by the Match Secretary by the Wednesday following the fixture list week, a fine of £3.00 will be levied on the offending Club.
+3.4.3 Where a scorecard, claim or notice of postponement is not received by the Match Secretary within 3 working days after the fixture date, a fine of £3.00 will be levied on the offending Club.

 4. Other Events